Ntsekees/Nahaiwa/grammar/src/morphology.md

 We will proceed by examining the morphophonology of contentives (which is the same as that of inflecting function words), and a list of function words —together with their function— will be given afterwards.

+Various example sentences will be shown as illustrations, accompanied by interlinear glosses.
+The glossing abbreviations used there are listed on the [Grammemes](grammemes.md) page.